papebarka/vue-composition-api-basics/composition_basics.md

 const msg = ref('Hello World') // this makes msg reactive and works with v-model
 ```

-ref() returns an object.
+ref() is used with a primitive value mostly [might take as well an object] and returns an object.
 This means our variable (msg) is an object.
 To access its value, we use the notation object.value.

 ```js
 import { ref } from 'vue'